wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 Tags: woocommerce, bulk, discount
 Requires at least: 3.5
 Tested up to: 3.6.1
-Stable tag: 2.0.12
+Stable tag: 2.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Apply fine-grained bulk discounts to items in the shopping cart with this WooCommerce extension.
-Enjoy version 2.0 with many new features!
+Enjoy version 2.1 with new features!

 == Description ==